dietercastel/tensorflow-gpu-install-ubuntu-16.04/README.md

 # Copying samples to /home/liping/NVIDIA_CUDA-8.0_Samples now…
 # Finished copying samples.
 ```
 *Comment: williamFalcon provided the binary from his own s3 /personal-waf.
-If you want to get the file straight from nvidia you have to sign up as developer.*
+If you want to get the file straight from nvidia you have to sign up as developer (as far as I can tell checksum is legit).*

 4. Install cudnn
 ``` bash